smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "Yes.
 Precisely."
 Minos rolled up the plans with satisfaction that felt like hooks in Daedalus's chest.
 "You understand the philosophy of the project.
 Excellence."

-_Philosophy._ Daedalus tasted bile.
+Philosophy.
+Daedalus tasted bile.
 They called it philosophy, this systematic transformation of lives into meat.
 He'd built temples once, structures that lifted human spirits toward divinity.
 Now he built machines that ground those same spirits into fodder for a monster that should never have existed.
+His hands—the same hands that had pushed Perdix—now served only destruction.

 The King rose from his throne with the fluid grace of a predator sated but not satisfied.
 "Work begins immediately.
 I want to see structural progress by week's end, and full implementation of these modifications within the month."
 His gaze shifted between them like a blade testing edges.
 "Failure to meet these deadlines will result in... personal testing of the labyrinth's effectiveness."

 As guards escorted them from the throne room, Sisyphus walked beside him in contemplative silence, his gaze fixed on something distant.
 Daedalus wanted to warn him that it only got worse, that each compromise carved away another piece of whatever soul remained.
 But what was the point?
 They would both learn soon enough that some prisons were built from the inside out, bar by bar, choice by terrible choice.

 The weight of the portfolio in his arms felt heavier now, filled with future horrors he would design with the same precision he'd once used for beauty.
-Perdix would have solved this differently, found some clever trick to satisfy Minos without enabling slaughter.
-But Perdix was dead, pushed from a tower by hands that now served cruelty itself.
+Perdix would have—no. He crushed that thought before it could form completely.
+The memory of his nephew's eyes, wide with surprise as he fell, threatened to surface.
+Daedalus forced it down with practiced efficiency.
+Some guilts were too dangerous to examine in daylight.

-_Everyone serves something,_ he'd told Sisyphus.
+Everyone serves something, he'd told Sisyphus.
 The truth was simpler and worse: Daedalus served his own cowardice, disguised as paternal love.
 Every modification, every improvement, every elegant solution—all to keep himself alive long enough to see Icarus again.
 Even if that meant Icarus would eventually learn his father was not a creator of wonders but an architect of nightmares.

 ---